Relicensing Education Program

 REP Course and Registration Information

-If your licence is due to expire on or after January 1, 2015, you are required to complete one applicable Legal Update course prior to your licence expiry date.
+To satisfy the Council’s REP requirements, you are required to complete one applicable Legal Update course prior to your licence expiry date.

 If you are licensed to provide more than one service (e.g. trading services and strata management services), you are still only required to complete one Legal Update course.
+Use the chart below to find information on how to register for the Legal Update course that is most appropriate for you.

 Licensees With Disabilities